Mariuscheng/GameBoy_Emulator/README.md

 ## Troubleshooting

 - "No ROM found" — ensure you placed a `.gb` file under `roms/` as `roms/rom.gb`, or pass a path after `--`.
-- "Missing SDL3.dll" — download SDL3, copy `SDL3.dll` next to the executable or set it in your PATH.
+- "Missing SDL3.dll" — download SDL3, copy `SDL3.dll` next to the executable or set it in your PATH (see Install SDL3 section).
 - White/blank screen — verify the ROM actually writes to LCDC and VRAM; check the console logs for LCDC first-write messages.
 Try a known-good test like `dmg-acid2.gb`.
 - Audio too loud/quiet — adjust `--volume`.
 If tempo feels off, adjust `--speed` slightly.